CCEMGroupTCD/SoftwareTutorials/README.md

 # Tutorials
-A repo containing all sorts of coding tutorials from the CCEM group.
+A repo containing all sorts of coding tutorials from the CCEM group